InseeFr/Public-Enemy-Back-Office/README.md

     url: https://stromae-api.xxx.com
 ```

-### 3. Docker/Kubernetes
+### 3. Application Access
+To access the swagger-ui, use this url : [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)

+## Docker/Kubernetes

 A Dockerfile is present on this root project to deploy a container.
+You can [get docker images on docker hub](https://hub.docker.com/r/inseefr/public-enemy-back-office/tags)

 [Helm chart repository](https://github.com/InseeFr/Helm-Charts/) is available for the public-enemy backoffice/frontend

 The repository contains helm charts to deploy pogues/eno/stromae too.

-### 4. Application Access
-To access the swagger-ui, use this url : [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)

 ## Liquibase
 Liquibase is enabled by default and run changelogs if needed.